MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/walkthrough-web-application-php.md

   - php
 ---
 # Walkthrough: Bing Ads Web Application in PHP
 This example web application demonstrates OAuth authentication in production.
 The application will prompt a Microsoft account user for permission to manage their Bing Ads accounts.
-You must first [register an application](authentication-oauth.md#registerapplication) and take note of the client ID, client secret, and redirection URI.
+You must first [register an application](authentication-oauth.md#registerapplication) and take note of the client ID (registered application ID), client secret (registered password), and redirection URI.
 You'll also need your production [developer token](get-started.md#get-developer-token).
 You can create the example step by step as described below, or start with the [provided examples](code-examples.md).

 ## <a name="webapp"></a>Web Application Authentication Example Walk-Through